Luster (novel)

 Luster is a 2020 debut novel by Raven Leilani.
-It follows a young Black woman who gets involved with a middle-aged white man in an open marriage.
+It follows a young black woman who gets involved with a middle-aged white man in an open marriage.
 Luster was released on August 4, 2020 by Farrar, Straus and Giroux.
-It received mainly positive critical reception and won the 2020 Kirkus Prize for fiction.
+It received mainly positive critical reception and won the 2020 Kirkus Prize for fiction, the 2020 Center for Fiction First Novel Prize, and the 2020 John Leonard Prize from the National Book Critics Circle Awards.
 In December 2020, the novel was found in Literary Hub to have made 16 lists of the year's best books.

 Plot

-Luster follows Edie, a Black woman in her twenties who lives in New York City and works as an editorial assistant.
+Luster follows Edie, a black woman in her twenties who lives in New York City and works as an editorial assistant.
 She meets Eric, a white man in his forties who is in an open marriage.
-Eric and his wife have a 12-year-old adoptive daughter, Akila, who is also Black.
+Eric and his wife, Rebecca, have a 12-year-old adoptive daughter, Akila, who is also black.
 Edie begins a sexual relationship with Eric and moves to New Jersey to live with his family after she gets fired.

 Major themes

 Critics noted that the character of Edie is a flâneur, which is notable as it is typically a literary position occupied by white male characters.